-3. The JCSP DL is constructed to provide a limited number of student course options, delivering ten PME credits over two years of part-time study.

-4. Following a Foundation Course, JCSP DL 1 delivers four courses (and a total of 5 PME credits), culminating in the operational planning Tutorial/Exercise PHOENIX WARRIOR which is delivered over two weeks at CFC Toronto.
-JCSP DL 2 delivers three courses and an Independent Research Paper (CF502) for a total of 5 PME credits, and includes the streams and capstone activity delivered at CFC Toronto.
-The stream courses are as follows:

-- a.
-Advanced Join Warfare Studies (AJWS) complete CF548, CF549, and the CF502 IRP before attending a two-week residential Capstone Activity (SHIFTING SANDS); - b.
-Institutional Policy Studies (IPS) complete CF557, CF554, and the CF502 IRP before attending a two-week residential Capstone Activity (CRYSTAL MIRROR); and - c.
-Defence & Security Studies (DSS) complete CF567, CF568, and the CF502 IRP before attending a two-week residential Capstone Activity (LOOK OUT).

-5. Courses Offered.
+- 3. JCSP DL is constructed to provide a limited number of student course options, delivering ten PME credits over two years of part-time study. - 4.
+Following a Foundation Course, JCSP DL1 delivers four courses (and a total of 5 PME credits), culminating in the operational planning tutorial / Exercise PHOENIX WARRIOR which is delivered over two weeks at CFC Toronto.
+JCSP DL2 delivers three courses and an Independent Research Paper (CF502) for a total of 5 PME credits, and includes the streams and capstone activity delivered at CFC Toronto.
+The stream courses are as follows: - a.
+Advanced Joint Warfighting Studies (AJWS) complete CF548, CF549, and the CF502 IRP before attending a two-week residential Capstone Activity (SHIFTING SANDS); or - b.
+Defence & Security Studies (DSS) complete CF567, CF568, and the CF502 IRP before attending a two-week residential Capstone Activity (LOOK OUT); or - c.
+Institutional Policy Studies (IPS) complete CF557, CF554, and the CF502 IRP before attending a two-week residential Capstone Activity (CRYSTAL MIRROR). - 5.
+Courses Offered.
 The following paragraphs outline the content of each JCSP course in two sections: Major Curriculum Common Courses, and Minor Curriculum (Streams).
 Within the first section, courses are presented in numerical order rather than in chronological order of delivery.

-- 6. Major Curriculum Common Courses - a.
-CF 101 Foundation Course - (1) This course aims to prepare JCSP students for the programme ahead and to provide those fundamental activities which will underpin all future JCSP courses.
-Students will be introduced to critical thinking, academic research and writing, and will be provided with an introduction to the operational level and operational art.
+6. Major Curriculum Common Courses

+a.
+CF 101 - Foundation Course

+(1) This course aims to prepare JCSP students for the programme ahead and to provide those fundamental activities which will underpin all future JCSP courses.
+Students will be introduced to critical thinking, academic research and writing and provided an introduction to the operational level and operational art.
 The Foundation Course is delivered by directed reading and online discussion.
-While integral to the programme, it does not constitute one of the ten course credits required to pass the JCSP. - b.
-CF520 Planning at the Operational Level (2 credits) - (1) This course will introduce and develop the knowledge and skills essential for understanding the operational level of conflict and for planning at the operational level using the Operational Planning Process (OPP) in the context of Canadian Armed Forces doctrine.
+While integral to the programme, it does not constitute one of the ten course credits required to pass the JCSP.

+b.
+CF520 - Planning at the Operational Level (2 credits)

+(1) This course will introduce and develop the knowledge and skills essential for understanding the operational level of conflict and for planning at the operational level using the Operational Planning Process (OPP) in the context of Canadian Armed Forces doctrine.
 The first module of this course will examine operational functions as they apply to modern operations, providing students with strong foundational knowledge of the operational level.
 It introduces students to current doctrine and provides insight into how Commanders and staff exercise key functions.
-The second module introduces students to Operational Planning Considerations, while the third considers the Conduct of Operations in a Modern Context.
-The final module concentrates on the practical application of OPP prior to the JCSP DL 1 Residency period.
+The second module introduces students to Operational Planning Considerations, while the third considers the

-(2) CF520 uses a series of directed readings and online threaded discussions, together with recorded lectures and a tutorial, to support student discussions.
-It culminates in the JCSP DL 1 Residency period in which students will undertake the CF OPP tutorial and Exercise PHOENIX WARRIOR, using a contemporary scenario to develop students' ability to deal with the inherent ambiguity of planning at the operational level.
+- Conduct of Operations in a Modern Context.
+The final module concentrates on the practical application of OPP prior to the JCSP DL1 Residency period. - (2) CF520 uses a series of readings and online threaded discussions, together with recorded lectures and a tutorial to support student discussions.
+It culminates in the JCSP DL1 Residency period in which students will undertake the CF OPP tutorial and Exercise PHOENIX WARRIOR, using a contemporary scenario to develop students' ability to deal with the inherent ambiguity of planning at the operational level.